-SPECIFIC EDUCATIONAL STANDARDS.
-CONTENT. & SKILLS
+SPECIFIC EDUCATIONAL STANDARDS, CONTENT, & SKILLS

 Performance Indicator Assessment 9.1.
-Production, Performance and Exhibition of Dance, Music, Theatre Teacher and Visual Arts A. Know and use the elements and principles of each art form to create works in the arts and humanities.
-B. Recognize, know, use and demonstrate a variety of appropriate arts elements and principles to produce, review and revise original works in the arts.
-C. Recognize and use fundamental vocabulary within each of the arts forms.
+Production, Performance and Exhibition of Dance, Music, Theatre Teacher Observation and Visual Arts • Projects A. Know and use the elements and principles of each art form to create works in the arts Sketchbooks and humanities. • Quizzes B. Recognize, know, use and demonstrate a variety of appropriate arts elements and principles to produce, review and revise original works in the arts.
+WorksheetsCritiques C. Recognize and use fundamental vocabulary within each of the arts forms.
 D. Use knowledge of varied styles within each art form through a performance or exhibition of unique work.
-Description Projects Sketchbooks Quizzes Worksheets Critiques E. Demonstrate the ability to define objects, express emotions, illustrate an action or relate an experience through creation of works in the arts.
+E. Demonstrate the ability to define objects, express emotions, illustrate an action or relate an experience through creation of works in the arts.
 F. Identify works of others through a performance or exhibition (e.g., exhibition of student paintings based on the study of Picasso).
 G. Recognize the function of rehearsals and practice sessions.
-H. Handle materials, equipment and tools safely at work and performance spaces.I.
-Identify arts events that take place in schools and in communities.
+H. Handle materials, equipment and tools safely at work and performance spaces.
+I. Identify arts events that take place in schools and in communities.
 J. Know and use traditional and contemporary technologies for producing, performing and exhibiting works in the arts or the works of others.
 K. Know and use traditional and contemporary technologies for furthering knowledge and understanding in the humanities.
 9.2.
 Historical and Cultural Contexts A. Explain the historical, cultural and social context of an individual work in the arts.
 B. Relate works in the arts chronologically to historical events (e.g., 10,000 B.C. to present).
-C. Relate works in the arts to varying styles and genre and to the periods in which they were created (e.g., Bronze Age, Ming Dynasty, Renaissance, Classical, Modern, Post-Modern, Contemporary, Futuristic, others).
-D. Analyze a work of art from its historical and cultural perspective.
-E. Analyze how historical events and culture impact forms, techniques and purposes of works in the arts (e.g., Gilbert and Sullivan operettas) F. Know and apply appropriate vocabulary used between social studies and the arts and humanities.